chindamvivek/AI-Voice-Cloner-vs-You/README.md

 - Git (optional)
 - Internet connection (for Azure API)

-## If you hae git install in your pc you can clone this repository using
+## If you have git install in your pc you can clone this repository using
 (https://github.com/chindamvivek/AI-Voice-Cloner-vs-You.git)

 ## 💡 Don’t Have Git?